70% to 85% of Americans need to be fully vaccinated for a return to normal, Fauci says. So far it's less than 2%

 The best thing Americans can do now, Fauci said, is to prevent the virus from spreading further and mutating.

-"The way you stop those mutations: Get vaccinated and abide by the public health measures," Fauci added.
+'The way you stop those mutations: Get vaccinated and abide by the public health measures,' Fauci said.

 Study: Younger adults are biggest spreaders of virus in US